sanjayaidev/CodingAgentSM/README.md

   project's test suite before opening the PR.
 That's the next piece to add (spin up the app, run tests, feed failures back to aider before pushing).
 - **Concurrency**: each request gets its own `workspaces/<repo>-<runId>` directory, so concurrent requests against different repos (or even the same repo) won't collide.
-Workspaces are deleted after each run, success or failure.
+Workspaces (and aider's log dir alongside them) are deleted after each run, success or failure.
 - **maxBuffer**: git/aider output is capped at 50MB per command; raise `maxBuffer` in `run()` in `server.js` if you hit truncation on very large diffs.
+- **Aider's chat/input history files never enter the repo**: they're written to a directory outside the clone (`--chat-history-file` / `--input-history-file`) and `commitPendingChanges` additionally excludes any `.aider*` files from `git add` as a second layer of defense, so they can't end up committed into a PR even if something else drops one into the working tree.
+- **Console execution has no sandboxing beyond the host container** — see "Execution console" above.